 The annual Staffs Fest has rock, blues, reggae & soul takes place at Lower Drayton Farm, just off J13 of the M6 in Staffordshire from Friday 22nd to Sunday 24th May 2020.

 The festival has several marquees hosting a multitude of genres of music, Rock, Britpop, Glam Rock, Pop, Folk, World Music and Soul.
 Northern Soul DJs playing vinyl only on the Saturday and Sunday evening in the Millie Bea Marquee with specially made wooden floor.
 On Friday as well has the Main Stage there will be a Motown Party Night on Friday and Sizzling Salsa Party.
 Staffs Fest also incorporates Reggae Rockz 2020 a production by Basil Gabbidon one of the founder members of Steel Pulse which will host a mixture of Reggae, Ska, Jazz, Funk and 2 Tone.

 There are also displays and workshops from local community groups including Bombay Jam, Balliamo Belly Dancers, Dance Nuvo, Bhangra Blaze and Stafford Salsa plus drumming workshops by Rocky Amoo, dance and guitar workshops.
 There will be a range of food and drink vendors and retail stalls, clothing and ethnic outlets, whilst the beer marquee promises to never run out of beers and spirits throughout the weekend.
 Workshops and child friendly activities are planned during the mornings and afternoons.

-Early bird tickets are on sale, currently priced at £40 including camping.
-Day tickets £20, and evening tickets £12.
+Tickets are on sale, currently priced at £50 for the 3 days including camping.
+Day tickets £25, and evening tickets (after 5pm) £15.

 Under 16's FREE